cwbaker/forge/docs/reference/system-functions.md

 Wait for all currently executing processes to finish.

-Not useful outside of waiting for processes executed to read back configuration settings to complete before attempting to use those settings.
+Used to wait for processes executed to read back configuration settings to complete before attempting to use those settings.

-**Returns:**

-Nothing.